 At Goldsworth we aim to make our uniform as flexible as possible for parents, so generic uniform such as trousers, skirts, shirts and green jumpers and cardigans (without the school badge) can be purchased from a variety of outlets.
-Should you wish to purchase items with the school badge on, including jumpers, cardigans, the Goldsworth book bag, PE bag, school fleece and school coat, these are supplied by Valentino School Wear in Knaphill.
+Should you wish to purchase items with the school badge on, including jumpers, cardigans, the Goldsworth bag, PE bag, school fleece and school coat, these are supplied by Valentino School Wear in Knaphill.

 The school's PTA or the Friends of Goldsworth hold second hand uniform sales throughout the year should you wish to donate uniform your children have grown out of or purchase items for your children.
-PE kits remain in school and are sent home each half term to be washed.
-They should be brought to school on the first day of each new half term.
-The PE bag is also the perfect place to keep any spare clothes you may wish to store in school along with the spare socks and pants...just in case!
+Children wear the P.E kit to school on P.E days.
+Named, spare clothes should be left in a small bag in their locker (we recommend the small mesh fruit bag that can be purchased from supermarkets).
 Please do not underestimate the need to clearly name all items of school uniform and PE kit, even socks!
-When thirty children are changing for PE at the same time, items of clothing can go missing.
 Please use either sew-in, iron-on or a proper labelling pen and regularly check that your child's clothes belong to them, not to someone else and are still named!